 Editor's Note: A previous report about JC Penney's plans to cut jobs and close stores was incorrect, NBCDFW.com regrets the error.

-Two months into Plano-based J.C.
-Penney Corp.'s transformation, its workers are starting to feel the pain.
+Two months into JC Penney's transformation, its workers are starting to feel the pain.

-The mid-priced department store chain said Thursday that it has laid off 600 workers, or 13 percent of the staff at its headquarters on Legacy Drive as the company looks to streamline its operations amid a major reinvention of the business.
+The mid-priced department store chain said Thursday that it has laid off 600 workers, or 13 percent of the staff at its headquarters in Plano, Texas, as the company looks to streamline its operations amid a major reinvention of the business.